MagnetarRocket/Mpanel/README.md

 ### contributions:

-oringal and oringal2 are the unaltered panel app at diffrent points at time, any contrubitions to it will be ignored
+oringal and oringal2 are the unaltered panel app at diffrent points at time, any contrubitions to them will be ignored

 Later i found out, panel was developed until 2013, it's final site is here:https://sourceforge.net/projects/freecdepanel/